Inhumans: Son of M

-In the events of Son of M, Quicksilver stole the Terrigen Crystals in an attempt to regain his powers and cure the de-powered mutants from M-Day.
-The theft led to a conflict on Genosha between the re-powered mutants (whose powers came back as too powerful for their own good causing their eventual surrender), the Inhumans, and the U.S. Office of National Emergency.
-The conflict ended with the O.N.E. confiscating the Terrigen Crystals, an act that incited Black Bolt to verbally declare war on the United States.
+In the events of Son of M, Quicksilver stole Terrigen Crystals in an attempt to regain his powers and cure the de-powered mutants from M-Day.
+The theft led to a conflict on Genosha between the re-powered mutants (whose powers came back as too powerful for their own good causing their eventual surrender), the Inhumans, and the U.S. Office of National Emergency (ONE).
+The conflict ended with ONE confiscating the Terrigen Crystals, an act that incited Black Bolt to verbally declare war on the United States.

 Silent War

 In January 2007, the miniseries Silent War began, with Gorgon launching a first strike on New York.
 Although the Inhumans do manage to recover the crystals, the episode ends with Maximus again taking control of Attilan.
 The mini series ends on a cliffhanger, with the destruction of Atilian (foreshadowed in Son of M) and Maximus having taken control over the Inhumans using his psychic power, leaving only Luna and Black Bolt (imprisoned in a cell while Luna feigns support for Maximus for her own safety) free from his control and Maximus vowing that the Inhumans will enslave Earth in retaliation for their destruction of Atilian.